Gowtham-app-developer/Android-Interview-Questions/Core Java.md

 }
 ```

+## Finalize() method

+- Finalize method is to clear garbage value.
+- Before removing the unused object by Garbage collector it release all the connections associated with the object.
+- The purpose of finalize() method is to release the resources like Database Connection and  Network Connection that is allocated by unused objects.
+- By default it is the protected finalize method and it is the object class.
+- The finally block is a key tool for preventing resource leaks.

 ## Static Keyword

 - Static means that you don't have to create an instance of the class to use the methods or variables associated with the class.